 The GRanges class is extremely useful for representing simple ranges.
 Some next-generation sequence data and genomic features are more hierarchically structured.
-A gene may be represented by several exons within it.
+A gene may be represented by seven exons within it.
 An aligned read may be represented by discontinuous ranges of alignment to a reference.
 The GRangesList class represents this type of information.
 It is a list-like data structure, which each element of the list itself a GRanges instance.
-The gene FBgn0039155 contains several exons, and can be represented as a length 1 list, where the element of the list contains a GRanges object with 7 elements:
+The gene FBgn0039155 contains several exons, and can be represented as a list of length 1, where the element of the list contains a GRanges object with 7 elements: